-Russ Train Strongly recommends that you sign;
+Russ Train

-good compromise - close to your February 6 proposal; no job losses or adverse impact on coal production.
+Strongly recommends that you sign; good compromise - close to your February 6 proposal; no job losses or adverse impact on coal production.

-Department of Although the bill has serious defects, the Interior in balance, you should sign because some legislation is desirable.
+Department of the Interior (Kent Frizzell) Although the bill has serious defects, in balance, you should sign because some legislation is desirable.

-Russ Peterson

-Department of Commerce

-Department of the Army

-Tennessee Valley Authority
+Russ Peterson Department of Commerce (Rog Morton) Department of the Army Tennessee Valley Authority